anakic/querystorm-docs/SQL/custom_scalar.md

 End Function
 ```

-Once the function in place, we can call it from SQL using the [Vba function](./sqlite_functions/#vba) like so:
+Once the function in place, we can call it from SQL using the [vba function](./sqlite_functions/#vba) like so:

 ```sql
 select